iambrainstorming/iambrainstorming.github.io/src/chapters/education/why-some-schools-perform.md

 Overall, the core principle—using open technology to strengthen the role of **School Management Committees (SMCs)** and increase transparency—is a reasonable and practical direction.
 The effectiveness would depend more on the governance model and adoption than on the choice of technology itself.

 ![SMC](../../images/smc-app.jpg)

+## How functional are School Management Committees?

+[According to a 2012 study](https://old.ccs.in/internship_papers/2012/271_how-functional-are-school-management-commitees-in-the-present-context_sijan-thapa.pdf), School Management Committees (SMCs) were often ineffective in practice.
+While we require the most recent data, I don’t believe the situation has significantly improved by 2026.
+In many places, SMCs appear to exist more as a formal requirement or in paper than as an active institution of school governance.

+The study found that many parents were not fully aware of the challenges facing their schools.
+Out of 20 parents interviewed, only 2 could identify the most basic and visible problems, such as teacher shortages or inadequate infrastructure like desks and benches.
+Only 6 out of 20 parents could clearly describe how their children were performing academically.
+These findings suggest that parental engagement and awareness were limited, making it difficult for SMCs to function effectively as accountability mechanisms.

+### The Authority Gap: Why SMCs Cannot Spearhead Transformation

+A deeper issue is that SMCs are often expected to identify and report problems, but are given very limited authority to solve them.
+If a school lacks teachers, the committee can usually only escalate the issue to higher authorities and wait for action.
+If student attendance is poor, or if a teacher is absent for extended periods beyond approved leave, the committee's role is often limited to reporting the matter rather than addressing it directly.

+For SMCs to become meaningful governance institutions, they may need greater authority, clearer responsibilities, and stronger accountability mechanisms, and **better governance design**, like **approval voting or reputation based system** to select robust leadership.
+Members are more likely to take ownership of school outcomes when they have both responsibility and the power to act.
+A governance system that combines transparency, community participation, and practical decision-making authority could make SMCs far more effective than they are today.